thrackle-io/rules-engine/docs/src/src/data/IAccounts.sol/interface.IAccounts.md

 This contract serves as a storage server for user accounts

-*Uses DataAppManager, which has basic ownable functionality.
+*Uses IDataModule, which has basic ownable functionality.
 It will get created, and therefore owned, by the app manager*

 ## Functions